15 Easy Ways to Save Energy (And Money!) In The Home

 Looking for easy ways to save energy in your living room?
 I’ve got heaps of ideas for you:

-- Rearrange your furniture.
+Rearrange your furniture.
 Yes, really!
 If your sofa or any other bulky item of furniture is in front of your radiator then it will absorb a high percentage of the heat being emitted from your radiator.
 This means you’ll have to run your heating for longer for your room to warm up.
 Moving your sofa allows heat to circulate freely.

-- Why you should turn the brightness down on your TV.
-When TV sets are packaged for sale or display, they are set at much higher levels of brightness and contrast than really necessary.
 Manufacturers do this bit of trickery so the screens look all bright and jazzy in illuminated shop displays.
 However, the default brightness settings are too bright for most living rooms.
-Increased brightness and contrast on your TV means increased power consumption.
-Turning down the brightness saves a surprising amount of energy.

-- Why it’s a good idea to get into the practice of charging your mobile phone during the day.
-Did you know that to charge an iPhone, it takes under an hour for a flat battery to reach 80% battery levels?
-Then it takes another 60 to 90 minutes to reach 100%.
-That’s 1.5 hours maximum, to recharge your phone’s battery.
 But if you sleep for around 8 hours on a good night, you are using 6.5 hours of extra power that doesn’t need to be used.
 Leaving your phone on charge when it’s fully charged can also decrease the battery’s lifespan.

-- Finally, here’s why you should close your curtains at dusk (and open them again as soon as you get up).
+Finally, it’s a good idea close your curtains at dusk (and open them again as soon as you get up) to keep heat in, and to take advantage of solar gain while the sun is up.

 Have you got any easy ways to save energy?
 Share with other readers in the comments below.